uppusaikiran/awesome-ctf-cheatsheet/readme.md

 ### SCANNING
 * `nmap -sn <NETWORK>` -- Ping Sweep
 * `nmap -T4 <NETWORK>` -- SYN Scan with Speed of 4 and port of common 1000 TCP
-* `nmap -T4 -A -p- <NETWORK>` -- All Port scan with All Scanning including OS, Version, Script and Traceroute
+* `nmap -T4 -A -p- <NETWORK>` -- All Port scan with All Scanning including OS, Version, Script and Traceroute.
 * `nmap -sU -T4 <NETWORK>` -- UDP Ports, Dont scan all scans, as it takes lot of time.